todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 **Boundary conditions**

 * Protect our employees and our business interests
-* Act in compliance with law, internal and external regulations
+* Act in compliance with law as well as with internal and external regulations
-* Provide transparency to the decision makers on what and how much of the companies code and IP will be affected by the publication
+* Provide transparency to the decision makers on what and how much of the companies' code and IP will be affected by the publication
 * All the contributions shall be made with the “company”-email (similar for the github activity) so that all contributions of the company can be identified easily.
 * Respect the rules and customs of the OSS ecosystem and of the target OSS project